Berkeley-CS61B/skeleton-sp16/hw3/spec/hw3.md

 For example, if we have a `SimpleOomage` called `someOomage`, and it is in position number 3 of bucket number 9 out of 16 buckets, then `xCoord(3)` would give us the desired x coordinate and `yCoord(9, 16)` would give us the desired y coordinate.
 Thus, we'd call `someOomage.draw(xCoord(3), yCoord(9, 16), scale)` to visualize the `SimpleOomage` as it appears in the hash table with the scaling factor `scale`.

-For your code to pass the autograder test, you must map negative hashCodes as described in [this slide](https://docs.google.com/presentation/d/1H7253NmqEyb4rvwEQ6FQL_10tXNmAf6qBh8YTqNIvM4/edit#slide=id.g11e6c89e47_1_423).
-That is, -1 should map to bucket M-1, not bucket 1.
-To do this, use `(hashCode & 0x7FFFFFFF) % M` instead of `Math.abs(hashCode) % M`. `& 0x7FFFFFFF` throws away the top bit of a number.
+One potential ambiguity is how to map hash codes to bucket numbers.
+While there are many ways to do this, we'll use the technique from the optional textbook, where we calculate `(hashCode & 0x7FFFFFFF) % M`.
+You should not use `Math.abs(hashCode) % M`.
+See the FAQ for why.

+In case you're curious, `& 0x7FFFFFFF` throws away the top bit of a number.
 We'll discuss this briefly in a later lecture in 61B.

 Use these methods to fill in `visualize(Set<Oomage> set, int M)`.
 When you're done, your visualization should look something like the following: